Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Segregation by race, wealth

-Poll Taxes, Intimidation
+Poll Taxes and Intimidation

 Women's Silence